A vehicle is only as safe as the driver!

 R (Rental) – Must be inspected annually

-P inspections can be made at any MOWT authorized vehicle testing station.
-T, H and R can only be inspected by Licensing Officers.
+P inspections can be made at any MOWT authorised vehicle testing station; T, H and R can only be inspected by licensing officers.

 The correct place for the sticker is the front upper or lower left hand corner of the vehicle’s windscreen to allow easy identification during any traffic exercise.